deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 He left her to her thoughts, retreating from the room without further comment.

-Five minutes later she went downstairs wearing her favourite of Adam's old t-shirts, which was now far too small for him…but she sat next to Sean, set aside the questions he'd raised, and tried to enjoy herself.
+Five minutes later she went downstairs wearing her favourite of Adam's old t-shirts, which was now far too small for him...but she sat next to Sean, set aside the questions he'd raised, and tried to enjoy herself.